Luoky76/P4-exercise/ecn/README.md

 	1. Set the egress port for the next hop.
 	2. Update the ethernet destination address with the address of the next hop.
 	3. Update the ethernet source address with the address of the switch.
 	4. Decrement the TTL.
 5. An egress control block that checks the ECN and `standard_metadata.enq_qdepth` and sets the ipv4.ecn.
 6. A deparser that selects the order in which fields inserted into the outgoing packet.
 7. A `package` instantiation supplied with the parser, control, checksum verification and recomputation and deparser.

 ## Step 3: Run your solution

 Follow the instructions from Step 1.
-This time, when your message from `h1` is delivered to `h2`, you should see `tos` values change from 1 to 3 as the queue builds up.  `tos` may change back to 1 when iperf finishes and the queue depletes(耗尽).
+This time, when your message from `h1` is delivered to `h2`, you should see `tos` values change from 1 to 3 as the queue builds up.  `tos` may change back to 1 when iperf finishes and the queue depletes.

-**To easily track the `tos` values you may want to redirect the output of `h2` to a file by running the following for `h2`**
+To easily track the `tos` values you may want to redirect the output of `h2` to a file by running the following for `h2`
    ```bash
    ./receive.py > h2.log
    ```